cloudtools/ssh-cert-authority/README.rst

   value of 86400 would mean that the server will reject requests for certificates that are valid for more than 1 day.
 - ``SigningKeyFingerprint``: The fingerprint of the key that will be used to sign complete requests.
-This should be the fingerprint of your CA.
+This should be the fingerprint of your CA. When using this option you must, somehow, load the private key into the agent such that the daemon can use it.
+- ``PrivateKeyFile``: A path to a private key file.
+As of this writing the key must be unencrypted.
+Do take explicit care if you're using unencrypted private keys.
+The next release / commit will include support for private key files that are encrypted using Amazon's KMS.
 - ``AuthorizedSigners``: A hash keyed by key fingerprints and values of key ids.
 I recommend this be set to a username.
 It will appear in the resultant SSH certificate in the KeyId field as well in